nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS]`

 Examples:
+* `find milo` lists all food items containing the word 'milo' in their name.
 * `find milo dinosaur` lists all food items containing the word 'milo' or 'dinosaur' in their name.